irajshiekh94-lgtm/Email-Sorter/README.md

 Features

-- Secure login with OAuth (no need to enter passwords in the app)
+- Secure login with OAuth
 - Automatically sorts emails based on rules or categories
 - Supports Gmail and other OAuth-compatible email providers
 - Handles attachments and labels (if using Gmail)